Devang-25/codeRiddles/README.md

 **Code Riddles**

 ***

-This repo contains some solutions, to some of the programming riddles/problems I've come across during last few months..
+This repo contains some solutions, to some of the programming riddles/problems that I've come across, during my academic life..

-> **SPOILER ALERT: solutions to websites like hackerRank, SPOJ, Project Euler, etc.. are included!**
+> **SPOILER ALERT: Resist from opening, before you've solved
+> riddles on websites mentioned below..**

 ***

-*	Some snippets (like prime sieves/algo's) were made using online help (blogs,forums,original websites)
+*	Some snippets (like prime sieves/algo's) were made
+*	using online help (blogs,forums,original websites)

 *	Current problem origins:
 	1. CheckIO